hedayatbehnam/hemoPynamic/README.md

-To run app type following command in terminal
+To run app type following command in terminal in app main dir:

 ```
 python entry.py